frc461/Rowdy24/doc/robot/commands/AUTO_ALIGN.md

 # Auto Align Command

-The Auto Align command automatically aligns the angler to the correct level based on how far away the robot is from the speaker.
-When the command ends, the angler is reset back to its lower limit.
+The Auto Align command aligns the angler to an accurate incline angle based on the robot's distance is from the speaker.
+This command is triggered by a controller or called in the autonomous command for shooting and shuttling notes.

 ## Execute